When Court Decisions Make Me Lose More Marbles.

 It does, however, get me through another day without mad-shrieking at random people on the street.
 I used to give a wide berth to the self-appointed public pontificators.
 Now, I feel a sense of camaraderie.
 Here are my people.

-If only there was a government entity charged with protecting our precious natural environment.
-Yes, sure, Congress established the Environmental Protection Agency some 52 years ago, on the insistence of, yes, that Republican President Nixon.
-But apparently charging an agency with the role of “establishing and enforcing environmental protection standards consistent with national environmental goals” wasn’t sufficiently clear enough to enable said agency to respond to an environmental crisis of such epic proportions.
+If only there was a government entity charged with protecting our natural environment.
+Yes, sure, Congress established the Environmental Protection Agency some 52 years ago, on the insistence of that Republican President Nixon.
+But apparently charging an agency with “establishing and enforcing environmental protection standards consistent with national environmental goals” wasn’t sufficiently clear enough to enable said agency to respond to an environmental crisis of such epic proportions.

 Too bad.
 Some forty per cent of Americans live in counties already impacted by climate change, but don’t look to the EPA to do anything that.